Tgleason1980/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

-an action on the DOM
+an action on the DOM such as a click or mouseover

 3. What is an event listener?